-- Paper towels for cleaning up the printer, drying printed models... - Isopropyl alcohol for cleaning the prints - Plastic tablecloth to contain resin spillage and to make cleaning up easier - Pipette for removing larger resin drops/stains - Respirator / protective glasses
+- Paper towels for cleaning up the printer, drying printed models... - Isopropyl alcohol for cleaning the prints - Plastic tablecloth to contain resin spillage and to make cleaning up easier - Respirator / protective glasses

-3 Ouick-start information
+3. Ouick-start information

-The SL1 requires maintenance and regular care.
+The SL1S requires maintenance and regular care.
 It doesn't take a lot of time and it's not complicated, however, there are several parts on the 3D printer that can be potentially damaged as a result of incorrect use.
 Please keep that in mind - failure to follow the instructions in this manual may lead to severe damage to your printer and/or to a loss of warranty.
-Here is a quick run-down of things you should and shouldn't do with your Original Prusa SL1.
+Here is a quick run-down of things you should and shouldn't do with your Original Prusa SL1S.

-SL1 3D printer
+SL1S 3D printer

-Place in a well-ventilated room with ambient temperatures between 18-32°C

-Connect to the internet and download the latest firmware updates

-Calibrate the printer before the first use

-Keep clean at all times

-Use the bundled drip tray when filling the tank or removing prints

-X Do not place the printer in direct sunlight

-X Do not keep the lid open while printing
+- !
+Place in a well-ventilated room with ambient temperatures between 18-32°C!!
+Connect to the internet and download the latest firmware updates - !
+Calibrate the printer before the first use - !
+Keep clean at all times - !
+Use the bundled drip tray when filling the tank or removing prints - X Do not place the printer in direct sunlight - Do not keep the lid open while printing